Resources for building credit

 Credit-Building FAQs

-It’s weird to think you might need credit in order to build credit.
-But that doesn’t mean there aren’t options.
+It could be a little confusing to think you might need credit in order to build credit.
+But that doesn’t mean you don’t have options.
 When done responsibly, you might be able to build credit by:

-Credit scores are complicated, but having no credit doesn’t mean your credit score is zero—or that it will be near zero when you start to build credit.
+Having no credit doesn’t mean your credit score is zero.
 There’s a difference between having no credit and having bad credit.

-There are no quick fixes or shortcuts when it comes to boosting your credit score.
-But if you’re using credit responsibly, you’re on the right track to having good credit.
+When it comes to boosting your credit scores, there aren’t any quick fixes.
+But if you’re using credit responsibly, you’re on the right track to having good credit

-If you want an idea where you stand, you can use a tool like CreditWise from Capital One.
-It’s free to all—whether you’re a Capital One customer or not.
+If you want an idea of where you stand, you can use a tool like CreditWise from Capital One.
+It’s free for everyone, whether you’re a Capital One customer or not.
 And using it to check your credit won’t hurt your scores.
-So it’s perfect for tracking your progress.
+So it could be helpful for tracking your progress.

 You can also get free copies of your credit reports by visiting AnnualCreditReport.com.

 Building credit takes time.
-And while there may be trustworthy credit counselors who can help you, beware of credit repair scams and companies that promise to boost your credit overnight.
+While you're working on it, you might find trustworthy credit counselors who can help.
+But beware of credit repair scams and companies that promise to boost your credit overnight.